Post

 F10.930.830.900.92

-One trick that helped my batch inference task is taking advantage of the json response format.
+One trick that helped my batch inference task is taking advantage of the json response format provided by Open AI API.

 1